-- A fostering support service is available 24 hours a day via the Emergency Duty Team.
-This is provided by qualified fostering social workers and area managers. - Each area has a fostering team that provides support groups for carers, including topical presentations from relevant professionals and ongoing learning and development.
+- A fostering support service is available 24 hours a day via the Out of Hours Worker.
+This is provided by qualified fostering social workers and Deputy Area Managers. - Each area has a fostering team that provides support groups for carers, including topical presentations from relevant professionals and ongoing learning and development.